apnadkarni/blt/doc/comboentry.rst

     scrollbars.
 Whenever the horizontal view in the widget's window changes, the widget will generate a TCL command by concatenating the scroll command and two numbers.
 If this option is not specified, then no command will be executed.
-The widget's initialization script will automatically set this for you.

   **-xscrollincrement** *numPixels*
     Sets the horizontal scrolling unit.
 This is the distance the editor is scrolled horizontally by one unit. *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the editor.
 The value may have any of the forms accept able to **Tk_GetPixels**.
-The default is "20".
+The default is "2".

 *pathName* **deactivate**
   Redisplays *pathName* using its normal colors.
 This typically is used by